-What are the requirements for a Schengen Visa application?
+What documents are required for a Schengen Visa application?

 Schengen countries have created a list of the required documents you need to submit depending on your purpose of entry into the Area - and these requirements are more or less the same for each Schengen state.
 Here we will provide you with a checklist of the documents you need to meet the Schengen Visa requirements.

 What documents do I need for a Schengen Visa?

 The following documents are required for a Schengen Visa application